Saint Sylvester's Day

 Saint Sylvester's Day, also known as Silvester or the Feast of Saint Sylvester, is the day of the feast of Pope Sylvester I, a saint who served as Pope from 314 to 335.
 Medieval legend made him responsible for the conversion of emperor Constantine.
 Among the Western churches, the feast day is held on the anniversary of Saint Sylvester's death, 31 December, a date that, since the adoption of the Gregorian calendar, has coincided with New Year's Eve.
-For these Christian denominations, Saint Silvester's Day liturgically marks the seventh day of Christmastide.
+For these Christian denominations, Saint Sylvester's Day liturgically marks the seventh day of Christmastide.
 Eastern churches celebrate Sylvester's feast on a different day from the Western churches, i.e. on 2 January.
 Saint Sylvester's Day celebrations are marked by church attendance at a Watchnight Mass that is often held around midnight, as well as fireworks, partying, and feasting.

 Pope Sylvester I

 Under the reign of Pope Sylvester I, several of the magnificent Christian churches were built, including the Basilica of Saint John Lateran, Santa Croce Church, and Old St. Peter's Basilica, among others.
 During the papacy of Sylvester I, the Nicene Creed, which is recited by communicants of the vast majority of the world's Christian denominations, was formulated.
 Sylvester is said to have healed, in the name of Christ, the emperor Constantine the Great of leprosy.
 After dying, Sylvester was buried on 31 December in the Catacomb of Priscilla.